 The Sinus-Ear Connection

-Stuiffiness and Ear Discomfort and Sinus Pain
+Stuffiness, Ear Discomfort, and Sinus Pain

 A build-up of pressure in the inner ear, including pressure caused by sinus problems, can sometimes make you feel dizzy.

-• Avoid fast movements.
+No fast movements.
 Don’t stand up too quickly or shake your head fast.